We are going to see family friends today so I dug this gem from the archives and updated it!

 1. No white space

-White Space is not Your Enemy (this book is the best for wannabe page designers)!
-Seriously, white space allows the eye of the reader to rest between text, graphics, pictures etc. Just space your page elements wisely (this is why I like Canva).
+White Space is not Your Enemy (this book is the best for wannabe page designers, graphic designers and web designers!)
+Seriously, white space allows the eye of the reader to rest between text, graphics, pictures etc. Just space your page elements wisely.
+P.S. white space doesn’t have to be white.

 2. Centering everything

 Centered body text says one thing about your design: amateur.
 I made this mistake loooooads of times when I started designing and when I started blogging.
 Tip: Align any body text to the left.

 3. Too many colors

 Especially when designing your media kit, stick to 1-2 colors at most (your brand colors work best).
 Using too many colors makes your layout busy and distracting.

 Speaking of busy, stay away from backgrounds with patterns or images that distract from your main text.
 When in doubt, just keep everything simple.

 Yes, white space is good and all, but trapped white space is like a giant hole in your page layout.
 It’s like you have a great design going then BOOM- a giant blob of white.
 All white space should be to the outside of your design.

 6. Dis-proportionate photos